Cape Town & Environs, Western Cape, South AfricaThe Most polished, Most Visited & Most Un-African Part Of The Country

 Image || Day 6.
 Late afternoon scenery off the coastal-hugging Clarence Drive, Western Cape.
 February 20, 2017.

 While it was on the bucket list by virtue of having never been, I can’t ever recall having a desire to go to South Africa.
 If I had I’d have probably visited by now.
-Being honest, the country, the world’s 25th-largest, has something of an image problem, one not helped by stories of crime & worries over personal safety, by the poverty & the obvious haves & have-not societal inequality, and the scars that linger from the divisive Apartheid era, when the vast majority of the country’s black population were disenfranchised.
+Being honest, the country, the world’s 24th-largest, has something of an image problem, one not helped by stories of crime & worries over personal safety, by the poverty & the obvious haves & have-not societal inequality, and the scars that linger from the divisive Apartheid era when the vast majority of the country’s black population – some 80% of the population – were disenfranchised.
 Oh, and there’s the hum of those annoying buzzing vuvuzelas during the FIFA 2010 World Cup (the things that stick in one’s memory).
 But I’ve been wooed.
 By Cape Town, and a Capetonian (and the accent, too), so now I find myself en route to the Mother City.

 – Patricia de Lille, Executive Mayor, City of Cape Town, from the 2017 Official Visitors’ Guide Cape Town